Fund Objective

 Securities of micro, small- and mid-capitalization companies may experience greater price volatility and be less liquid than larger, more established companies.

-Changes in currency exchange rates and the relative value of non-US currencies may affect the value of a fund’s investments and the value of a fund’s shares.
+Changes in currency exchange rates and the relative value of non-US currencies may affect the value of the Fund’s investments and the value of the Fund’s shares.

 A fund may hold securities or other assets that may be valued on the basis of factors other than market quotations.
 This may occur because the asset or security does not trade on a centralized exchange, or in times of market turmoil or reduced liquidity.
 Portfolio holdings that are valued using techniques other than market quotations, including “fair valued” assets or securities, may be subject to greater fluctuation in their valuations from one day to the next than if market quotations were used.
 There is no assurance that a fund could sell or close out a portfolio position for the value established for it at any time.